mongodb/mongo/src/mongo/db/timeseries/README.md

         },
         <field0>: {
-            '0', <value of 'field0' in first measurement>, '1', <value of 'field0' in first measurement>, ...
+            '0', <value of 'field0' in first measurement>, '1', <value of 'field0' in second measurement>, ...
         },
         <field1>: {
-            '0', <value of 'field1' in first measurement>, '1', <value of 'field1' in first measurement>, ...
+            '0', <value of 'field1' in first measurement>, '1', <value of 'field1' in second measurement>, ...
         },
         ...